Please see also the Housing Society's web site at www.brightonlionshousing.co.uk

 A very substantial mortgage was raised in 1992 to enable the Society to buy a partly built block of 37 flats in Westdene, Brighton.
 These were completed in 1993 and named Lions Dene (above).
 Included in the development is a doctors' surgery and a large residents' lounge which is used by the Club for its business meetings.

-The Society now has 109 flats and 6 bungalows providing decent, affordable accommodation for more than 100 of Brighton's more mature residents, although a planning application has been submitted to demolish the bungalows and build a further block of flats on the site.
+The Society now has 110 flats providing decent, affordable accommodation for more than 100 of Brighton's more mature residents, and planning permission has now been given for the demolition of the bungalows at Lions Gardens and the construction of a further block of 26 flats.